The Complete Namibia Self-Drive Adventure

 Full Itinerary

-Arrive Windhoek, met on arrival and transfer to the centre of Windhoek.
+Arrive Windhoek, met on arrival and transfer to your hotel.
 There will be a briefing and information given before the hire car is delivered.

-Drive north for a visit to the Africat large predator rehabilitation centre.
-After lunch, continue through Otjiwarongo and Otavi to eastern Etosha National Park.
-Take a self-drive safari in Etosha if time allows, or simply relax in the lovely surroundings at the lodge.
+Drive north and pass through Otjiwarongo and Otavi to eastern Etosha National Park.
+Take a short self-drive safari in Etosha if time allows, or simply relax in the lovely surroundings at the lodge.

 Staying at Mushara Bush Camp.
 Includes Breakfast and Dinner.